 The states reporting the most fraud were Florida, Georgia, Nevada, Michigan, and California.
 The most popular types of fraud are fake debt collection, identity theft, and imposter scams.

-The most common way for crooks to get paid is through wire transfer.
+The most common way for crooks to get paid is through wire transfer and gift cards.
 So be especially wary of anyone that requests that type of payment.

 So don’t just assume that the younger folks in your life are wise to the way of cons.
 Share your wisdom!